ministryofjustice/bichard7-next-tests/fixtures/uat-scenarios/README.md

 - Replace the value of `<FSC>` with `K01XM`
 - Replace the value of `<IDS>` with `K00/000000X FAMILY_NAME`

 Once these two files have beend anonymised, you can use your local dev environment to check that they produce the type of exceptions/triggers that you expect.
+Note that these fields are expected to be a specific length.
+If you encounter errors in testing, double check there is no extra whitespace in these values.

 ## Seeding local Environment